-- External Beam Radiation Therapy (EBRT): This most common method of delivering radiation therapy is used in only some cases of liver cancer.
-The liver is particularly sensitive to radiation and modest doses to the tumor can result in significant radiation to normal liver tissue.
+- External beam radiation therapy (EBRT).
+This most common method of delivering radiation therapy is used in only some cases of liver cancer.
+The liver is particularly sensitive to radiation, and modest doses to the tumor can result in significant radiation to normal liver tissue.

+All radiation therapy centers are not equal.
 Roswell Park’s Department of Radiation Medicine offers:

 - Board-certified full-time multidisciplinary radiation faculty, including dosimetrists and medical physicists.

 - Radiation oncologists who specialize in liver malignancies for which tumor and treatment definitions are critical.

 - The latest, evidence-based, conformal radiotherapy techniques to treat liver and other hepatobiliary tumors.

 - Radiation therapy that is planned and coordinated in concert with your on-site surgical and medical oncologists to provide the highest degree of comprehensive and fully integrated treatment.